unix1/nuk/doc/nuk_game_session.md

 Create a new [`session()`](#type-session) data type.

 `Game` is a [`nuk_game:game()`](nuk_game.md#type-game) data type which is stored inside the session.
 All other values are set to their defaults.
-For default values see the top description of this module.

 <a name="remove_player-2"></a>